Trusted by 100,000+ Families

 summary

-Aicardi Syndrome is a rare genetic condition that affects mainly girls.
-It can cause problems with the brain, eyes, and spinal cord.
-Kids with Aicardi Syndrome may have seizures and difficulties with development.
+Aicardi Syndrome is a rare condition that affects mostly girls.
+It causes problems with brain development, leading to seizures and vision issues.
+Kids with Aicardi Syndrome need extra care and support to help them learn and grow.

 Frequently Asked Question